The homes at Eddington are managed by Lodge Property Services who are part of the Cambridge University Accommodation Service.

 Yes, however this may prohibit further offers being made to you.

 Once we have a fixed date for you to move in, our support team at Lodge Property Services will introduce you to your new home and highlight key features.

-In addition, an online residents portal will also be available to help you familiarise yourself to your new home, with user instructions and local community news and information.
+In addition, an online residents' portal will also be available to help you familiarise yourself with your new home, with user instructions, local community news and information.

 As with all University managed accommodation, each tenancy agreement will last for a fixed 12 month period.
-If you continue to be eligible under the rental model for Eddington and satisfy the terms of your tenancy, we are able to extend your tenancy for another 12 month term, up to a maximum of three years.
-Your tenancy is affected if your income or employment contract changes – please see section 24.
+If you continue to be eligible under the rental model for Eddington and satisfy the terms of your tenancy, we are able to extend your tenancy for another 12 month term, up to a maximum of five years.

-If your employment with the University ceases before your tenancy agreement ends, or you are no longer eligible because your income is too high, you will no longer qualify for subsidised housing for the remaining period and the rent will increase to market rent levels.
-You will also be given notice that your tenancy will terminate at the end of its current term.
+If your employment with the University ceases before your tenancy agreement ends, or you are no longer eligible because your income (salary or household) is too high, you will no longer qualify for housing at Eddington.
+You will be given notice that your tenancy will terminate at the end of its current term.
 At the point of your tenancy renewal you will be asked to confirm that your household income is below £80,000.

-27. Can I apply for a two-bedroom home if I find someone to share with?
+36. Can I apply for a two bedroom home if I find someone to share with?

 You may apply to share with someone else who is not a partner or family member.

 Where there is only one tenant who is a University employee, that person will be the lead tenant on the tenancy agreement and the other person will be their sharer.
 The lead tenant is required to confirm that their employee salary is at or below spine point 61 on the University pay scale and that the household income (combined salary and income) is below £80,000 pa.

 The University requires the name and details of the person who is sharing your home.